How to clear cache in Windows 10 (step by step)

 Windows will now search for temporary files that can be deleted.

-Clear the DNS cache in Windows 10
+Clear DNS cache on Windows 10

 ipconfig/flushdns

-Clear the Microsoft Store cache in Windows 10
+Clear Microsoft Store cache on Windows 10

 A black window will appear.